-What does auto insurance cover?
+What does car insurance cover?

 If you're found at fault after an accident, bodily injury liability will cover the injuries to the other party and their passengers.

-Uninsured and underinsured motorist liability are designed to protect you, financially, from drivers with minimal or no coverage.
+Uninsured and underinsured motorist liability coverage is designed to protect you, financially, from drivers with minimal or no coverage.
 It provides coverage if you're not at fault, but the other party doesn't have enough insurance to pay for the damages and injuries.
 According to the Insurance Research Council, about 15% of drivers are uninsured in California.

-Medical payments can help cover the medical care you and your passengers receive after an accident.
+Helps cover the medical care you and your passengers receive after an accident.
 It is an optional addition to your car insurance policy.

 Rental car reimbursement

 Pays for your rental car fees while your vehicle is being repaired from a covered loss.
 You need to have comprehensive and collision coverage to add this on.

 Covers tire changes, battery jump starts, and towing (up to a certain amount of miles).